morse-simulator/morse/doc/morse/user/installation.rst

 +++++++++++++++++++++++++++

 Only Linux (x86, x86_64) is currently officially supported.
-MORSE is mainly developed on Fedora and Ubuntu, but we don't expect problem on other distributions.
+MORSE is mainly developed on Fedora and Ubuntu, but we don't expect problems on other distributions.

 Other UNIXes systems probably work as well (like FreeBSD or Apple MacOSX).